 There are a number of local funders such as Richmond Parish Lands Charity, Hampton Fuel Allotments and Barnes Workhouse Fund that offer grants to individuals and families particularly in relation to fuel grants, white goods and other household equipment and education.

-Happy Days Children's Charity - The Charity supports families with children aged 3-17 years who have learning difficulties, physical or mental disabilities, acute, chronic or life limiting illnesses, been abused or neglected, witnessed domestic violence, been bereaved or act as carers for a parent or a sibling.
+Happy Days Children's Charity (opens a new window) - The Charity supports families with children aged 3-17 years who have learning difficulties, physical or mental disabilities, acute, chronic or life limiting illnesses, been abused or neglected, witnessed domestic violence, been bereaved or act as carers for a parent or a sibling.
 Eligible applicants can apply for the costs of the following activities: Day trips/theatre trips/theatre workshops and Group Activity Holidays.

 Social Workers, Community Psychiatric Nurses and Occupational Therapists within Local Authorities or NHS Trusts may apply on behalf of individuals in financial need who have a disability or severe mental health problem, or who are over 65 on low income, for basic household items including white goods, single beds, flooring and clothing vouchers.
-An application form may be requested by one of these professionals by emailing or telephoning the Charity.
+An application form may be requested by one of these professionals by emailing or telephoning the charity.

 Citizen Advice offer advice across all topics including financial.
 They offer pre-booked appointments and drop in sessions.
 Their advice is also available by phone, e-mail and online.